Funding Local Causes

 • Minority and marginalised groups

-• We are especially keen to hear from groups supporting those with disabilities
+• Groups supporting those with disabilities

-Applications are welcome from charities, community and voluntary groups and not for profits.
 Priority will be given to local groups with an in depth knowledge of the issues they are dealing with and the communities they serve.

 Before applying please read the full criteria below.